Kohlberg’s

 5.

-The vast majority of what we have experienced is stored in the unconscious according to Freud.
+experienced is stored in the unconscious according to Freud.

 True